htmlburger/wpemerge-theme/README.md

 Add images for styling here.
 Optimized copies will be placed in `dist/images/` when running the build process.

-#### `resources/styles/theme/`
+#### `resources/styles/frontend/`

 Add .css and .scss files to add them to the front-end bundle.
 Don't forget to `@import` them in `index.scss`.

 #### `resources/styles/[admin,editor,login]/`

 These directories are for the admin, editor and login bundles, respectively.
-They work identically to the main `resources/styles/theme/` directory.
+They work identically to the main `resources/styles/frontend/` directory.

-#### `resources/scripts/theme/`
+#### `resources/scripts/frontend/`

-Add JavaScript files here to add them to the front-end bundle.
+Add JavaScript files here to add them to the frontend bundle.
 The entry point is `index.js`.

 #### `resources/scripts/[admin,editor,login]/`

 These directories are for the admin, editor and login bundles, respectively.
-They work identically to the main `resources/scripts/theme/` directory.
+They work identically to the main `resources/scripts/frontend/` directory.

 #### `views/`